gechoe/text-adventure-game/README.md

 3. __The data__, which you input to create your own unique game.

 In the **homeworks** directory, there is...
-- An implementation of the most classic text adventure game--Action Castle! (game, playthrough, map, etc.)
+- An implementation of an original text adventure game--Cat Revenge! (game, playthrough, map, etc.)
-- AND an implementation of an original text adventure game--Cat Revenge! (game, playthrough, map, etc.)
+- And an implementation of the most classic text adventure game--Action Castle! (game, playthrough, map, etc.)

 You can download a PDF of the Action Castle game from [Parsely: Preview n' Play Edition (this contains a free copy the Action Castle game).](http://www.memento-mori.com/pdf/parsely-preview-n-play-edition) for more information.